alibektas/SRL-as-SequenceLabeling/observations.md

     + Ist es ok zu sagen, dass man alle Modelle zunächst ohne CRF durchlaufen lassen kann und erst dann mit CRF wenn Modell gute Performanz aufweist?
     + Ensemble models and flair?
     + How to measure F1 score for spans?

+How to resolve this?
+Token indices sequence length is longer than the specified maximum sequence length for this model (668 > 512).
+Running this sequence through the model will result in indexing errors